syncfusion-content/windowsforms-docs/WindowsForms/Smith-Chart/Exporting.md

 ---
 layout: post
-title: Exporting the Syncfusion SfSmithChart control as a image.
+title: Exporting the syncfusion SfSmithChart control as a image.
-description: This section explains on how to export SfSmithChart control as an image file in different format.
+description: This section explains on how to exporting the syncfusion SfSmithChart control as an image file in different format.
 platform: windowsforms
 control: SfSmithChart
 documentation: ug